 - Arbitration & related court applications

-Nathan’s practice encompasses all types of institutional and ad hoc commercial arbitration, particularly large international disputes, whether seated in London or abroad (e.g. Paris, the Middle East, Singapore).
+Nathan’s practice encompasses all types of institutional and ad hoc commercial arbitration, particularly large international disputes, whether seated in London or abroad (e.g., Paris, the Middle East, or Singapore).

-His experience includes both appearing at interlocutory and final hearings (alone and as part of a team of counsel and solicitors) and advising on and drafting papers for all aspects of arbitral proceedings (as well as appeals from and challenges to awards in the English Commercial Court).
+His experience includes both appearing at interlocutory and final hearings (alone or leading teams of counsel and solicitors) and advising on and drafting papers for all aspects of arbitral proceedings—as well as appeals from and challenges to awards in the English Commercial Court and the Court of Appeal.
+He recently appeared in the Commercial Court and Court of Appeal in relation to the applicability of section 9 of the Arbitration Act 1996 to claims made by the Republic of Mozambique against alleged wrongdoers: EWHC 2012 (Comm), EWCA Civ 329.

-His arbitration practice has recently focused on international trade and finance (especially energy, commodities, telecommunications, shipping/transport and joint venture disputes), under ICC, UNCITRAL, LCIA and LMAA rules.
+His arbitration practice is focused on international trade and finance (especially energy, commodities, telecommunications, shipping/transport and joint ventures) and pharmaceutical disputes, most recently under ICC, UNCITRAL, LCIA or LMAA rules.
 (See also International Trade and Transport, below.)

 - Banking & financial services

-Nathan acted for BTA Bank in its long-running and high-profile case against its former Chairman, Mukhtar Ablyazov; and more recently for the Otkritie banking and financial services group in various cases relating to frauds concerning ‘golden hellos’ and Argentinian sovereign debt instruments, including a further US$120 million claim against Threadneedle Asset Management.
-He is currently acting for the Russian bank, National Bank TRUST, in a US$1 billion Commercial Court claim against its former owners and directors.
+Nathan acted for BTA Bank in its long-running and high-profile case against its former Chairman, Mukhtar Ablyazov; and more recently for the Otkritie banking and financial services group in various cases relating to fixed income traders’ ‘golden hellos’ and transactions in sovereign debt instruments, including a US$120 million claim against Threadneedle Asset Management.

-He also acted for Deloitte, the Liquidators of BCCI SA, in their long-running action against the Bank of England for misfeasance in public office (Three Rivers District Council v.
-The Governor and Company of the Bank of England), including the landmark decisions of the Court of Appeal and House of Lords on legal professional privilege (Three Rivers (No. 5) QB 1556; and Three Rivers (No. 6) QB 916, 1 AC 610).
+Nathan acted for many years for Deloitte, the Liquidators of BCCI SA, in their long-running action against the Bank of England for misfeasance in public office (Three Rivers District Council v.
+The Governor and Company of the Bank of England), including in the landmark decisions of the Court of Appeal and House of Lords on legal professional privilege (Three Rivers (No. 5) QB 1556; and Three Rivers (No. 6) QB 916, 1 AC 610).

 In addition, Nathan has acted and advised in a wide variety of international and domestic banking disputes (both for and against major British and overseas banks).
 These include cases on letters of credit, guarantees, performance bonds, bills of exchange and other financial instruments, constructive trusts and accessory liability; applications for injunctive relief, including freezing and search orders; and in relation to confidentiality and disclosure issues.

-Nathan has been instructed in some of the most high-profile and substantial Commercial Court fraud cases in recent years (for both claimants and defendants), including:
+Nathan has been instructed in some of the most high-profile and substantial fraud cases in the English High Court in recent years (for both claimants and defendants), including:

-Nathan’s involvement included substantial pre-trial applications (for worldwide freezing relief (or its discharge), Norwich Pharmacal orders, and cross-examinations on assets), as well as appearing at the lengthy trials of the Fiona Trust, Novoship and Otkritie cases, in various subsequent Court of Appeal hearings, and in ancillary committal, enforcement and related proceedings (in the Commercial Court, Court of Appeal and the Supreme Court of Gibraltar).
+Nathan’s involvement in these long-running cases included substantial pre-trial applications (for worldwide freezing relief (or its discharge), Norwich Pharmacal or other pre-trial/third party disclosure orders, security for costs, and cross-examinations on assets), as well as appearing at the lengthy trials of the Fiona Trust, Novoship, Otkritie and National Bank TRUST cases, in various subsequent Court of Appeal hearings, and in ancillary committal, enforcement and related proceedings (in the Commercial Court, Court of Appeal and the Supreme Court of Gibraltar).

-Other recent fraud cases also include acting for Network Rail in a ‘phantom worker’ case; and for the owners of retail outlets in a claim arising from an alleged invoicing fraud.
+Other recent fraud cases also include acting for Network Rail in a ‘phantom worker’ case; for the owners of retail outlets in a claim arising from an alleged invoicing fraud; and for bondholders in relation to alleged deliberate defaults on the instruments.

 - Commercial dispute resolution

-Nathan has a special interest in, and particular experience of, working as part of a team of lawyers in major commercial litigation.
+Nathan has a special interest in, and particular experience of, working as part of teams of lawyers in major commercial litigation.
 This has included appearing in some of the biggest Commercial Court cases of recent years, including:

 - the Fruit Shippers (Molestina v.
 Ponton) case;

-- the BCCI (Three Rivers) v.
+- BCCI (Three Rivers) v.
 The Bank of England action;

 - Novoship UK v.
 Mikhaylyuk & ors;